-Most system cases require installation of standoffs into the chassis to allow the motherboard to be mounted to the chassis and prevent short circuits.
-If there are studs that do not align with a mounting hole on the motherboard, it is recommended that you remove that standoff to prevent the possibility of a short circuit; also ensure that all needed standoffs are fully tightened before attaching the motherboard to the chassis.
+Most system cases require metal standoffs fastened to the inside of the chassis to allow the motherboard to be mounted to the chassis and prevent short circuits.
+If any stud fails to align with a motherboard mounting hole, we recommended that you remove that standoff to prevent the possibility of a short circuit.
+Furthermore, ensure that all standoffs are fully tightened prior to mounting the motherboard to the chassis.
 Please review the installation manual included with your chassis for the proper installation of the motherboard standoffs.

-- 1. Carefully place the motherboard onto the standoffs located inside the chassis. - 2.
+- Carefully place the motherboard onto the standoffs located inside the chassis. - 2.
 Align the mounting holes with the standoffs. - 3.
-Align the connectors to the I/O shield. - 4.
+Align the connectors to the I/O shield and/or I/O cover. - 4.
 Ensure that the fan assembly is aligned with the chassis vents according to the fan assembly instruction. - 5.
-Secure the motherboard with four (4) screws (See next page for mount hole location).
-Ensure that each screw is lined up with and screwing into the corresponding standoff under the board.
-Double-check alignment to make sure nothing gets cross-threaded. - Tip: If you have difficulty with getting some of the screws fastened, especially near the I/O hub, first try to loosely fasten all other screws on the motherboard, but don't completely tighten the screws.
+Secure the motherboard with eight (8) screws (See next page for mount hole location).
+Ensure that each screw is lined up with and fastened to its corresponding standoff under the board.
+Double-check alignment to make sure nothing gets cross-threaded. - Tip: If you have difficulty fastening some of the screws, especially near the I/O hub, first try to loosely fasten all other screws on the motherboard, but do not completely tighten the screws.
 This may help to hold the board in place, allowing you to thread and fasten the remaining screws.
 Once all screws are properly threaded, remember to go back and tighten the rest of the screws. - 6.
-See the picture below for a zoomed-in view of a hole to place over a standoff, as well as the locations of standoff holes for the Z270 STINGER.
+See the picture below for a zoomed-in view of a hole to place over a standoff, as well as the locations of standoff holes for the Z370 Micro.

-- 1. All safe locations to secure the board to a standoff are circled above in red. - 2.
-Keep in mind that when the screws are installed, but not fully tightened, the motherboard should have 1-2mm of movement; this can help with mounting cards or tight-fits with other components. - 3.
-Once the board is properly aligned, be sure to fully-tighten the board to the chassis before proceeding - 4.
-On the STINGER platform, if you intend to use M.2 Key M install M.2 PRIOR to installing the motherboard to the case.
+- 1. All safe locations to secure the board to a standoff are circled in white. - 2.
+Keep in mind that when the screws are installed, but not fully tightened, the motherboard should have 1-2mm of movement; this can help when mounting cards or tight-fits with other components. - 3.
+Once the board is properly aligned, be sure to fully-tighten the board to the chassis before proceeding.